bentoml/BentoML/docs/source/build-with-bentoml/gpu-inference.rst

 GPU inference
 =============

 GPU inference with BentoML helps you accelerate the computational efficiency of machine learning models.
-BentoML provides a streamlined approach to deploying :doc:`/guides/services` that can leverage GPU resources for inference tasks.
+BentoML provides a streamlined approach to deploying :doc:`Services </build-with-bentoml/services>` that can leverage GPU resources for inference tasks.

 This document explains how to configure and allocate GPUs to run inference with BentoML.